upcmd/updocs-content/logs/c0085_vvvv.md

     dvar> linelist:
     "- hello\n- this\n- is a\n- beautiful world\n"

+    -
+    - hello
+    - this
+    - is a
+    - beautiful world

     self: final context exec vars:

     (*core.Cache)({
-      "linelist": "- hello\n- this\n- is a\n- beautiful world\n",
+      "last_result": (*utils.ExecResult)({
+        Cmd: "echo '{\n  \"hello\",\n  \"this\",\n  \"is a\",\n  \"beautiful world\"\n}\n\n'",
+        Code: 0,
+        Output: "{\n  \"hello\",\n  \"this\",\n  \"is a\",\n  \"beautiful world\"\n}",
+        ErrMsg: ""
+      }),
       "linelist_object": {
         "hello",
         "this",
         "is a",
         "beautiful world"
       },
-      "last_result": (*utils.ExecResult)({
-        Cmd: "echo '{\n  \"hello\",\n  \"this\",\n  \"is a\",\n  \"beautiful world\"\n}\n\n'",
-        Code: 0,
-        Output: "{\n  \"hello\",\n  \"this\",\n  \"is a\",\n  \"beautiful world\"\n}",
-        ErrMsg: ""
-      }),
+      "linelist": "- hello\n- this\n- is a\n- beautiful world\n",
       "workers": {
         "peter",
         "tom",